CesiumGS/cesium/CONTRIBUTING.md

       * Include reference documentation with code examples.
 Follow the [Documentation Guide](Documentation/Contributors/DocumentationGuide/README.md).
       * If the change is significant, add a new [Sandcastle](http://cesiumjs.org/Cesium/Apps/Sandcastle/index.html) example or extend and existing one.
    * If you added third-party libraries, including new version of existing libraries, update [LICENSE.md](LICENSE.md).
 Mention it in [CHANGES.md](CHANGES.md).
 If you plan to add a third-party library, start a new thread on the [Cesium forum](http://cesiumjs.org/forum.html) first.

+# Code of Conduct

+One of Cesium's strengths is our community.
+Our contributors and users are pushing the 3D geospatial field to amazing new levels.
+We rely on an open, friendly, inclusive environment to facilitate this.
+As such, we follow the [Contributor Covenant](http://contributor-covenant.org/)'s [Code of Conduct](http://contributor-covenant.org/version/1/4/code_of_conduct.md) to ensure a harassment-free experience in the Cesium community.
+Any unacceptable behavior can be confidentiality sent to the core team at pcozzi@agi.com.